vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ### Fullscreen browser

-Browsers does also support kiosk mode by them self.
+Browsers also support kiosk mode by themselves.
 From a single website, you can create a (Progressive Web) App from every website which hides the browser menus and url.

 In Chrome, open the page you want to convert to a single app.